 If you want to trek in the Himalayas, you'll likely need at least 10-14 days to complete a classic trek like the Annapurna Circuit or the Everest Base Camp Trek.

-It's worth noting that Nepal is a developing country and the infrastructure is not as developed as other tourist destinations, so it's important to be flexible and not to pack too much into your itinerary.
-It's also important to note that some of the trekking routes might be closed due to different reasons like weather or maintenance.
+As a developing nation with less developed infrastructure than other popular tourist locations, Nepal is worth keeping in mind.
+Because of this, it's essential to be adaptable and avoid scheduling too much into your schedule.
+It's also essential to be aware that some trekking routes might be closed for various causes, such as bad weather or maintenance.
 So, it's important to make sure your itinerary is flexible and you are prepared for alternative plans.

 How Much Does It Cost For Nepal Tour?

-The cost of a tour of Nepal can vary greatly depending on a number of factors such as the length of the trip, the level of accommodation, and the type of activities you plan to do.
+The price of a tour of Nepal can vary significantly based on a variety of elements, including the duration of the trip, the standard of the accommodations, and the kinds of activities you intend to participate in.

 If you want to trek in the Himalayas, you can expect to spend around $500-1000 for a basic package that includes accommodation, meals, guide and porter services.
 This price will vary depending on the duration and level of difficulty of the trek, as well as the level of service you require.